AN OUTDOOR EXPERIENCE LIKE FEW OTHERS

 Yes trail running does require a different technique.
 Trail shoes are designed differently.
 They protect and support.
 They provide better traction.
-Some even prevent moister from entering.
+Some even prevent moisture from entering.
 The running technique is also different in that you must adjust to the trail conditions.
-Always being aware of your terrain is critical to prevent catching a toe, twisting an ankle or stepping on things that bite.
+Always being aware of your terrain is critical to prevent catching a toe, twisting an ankle, or stepping on things that bite.
 You must constantly adjust your effort also.
-As the angle of the trail increases you most adjust your effort, as it decrease or begins down hill you must readjust again.
-Running pace will be effected by all of these conditions and takes a little getting use to before you are able to attack both the uphill and the downhill.
+As the angle of the trail increases you must adjust your effort, as it decreases or begins downhill you must readjust again.
+Running pace will be affected by all of these conditions and takes a little getting used to before you are able to attack both the uphill and the downhill.

 GIVE TRAIL RUNNING A TRY!

 If you enjoy the outdoors, solitude, forests, streams, wild life and fresh air, you must give trail running a try.
 Hook up with a trail running group or someone you know who runs trails and learn from them.
 Who knows? you might turn into one of those insane runners.